AuthorCSE5/Distinguishing-Feature_Model-2023/README.md

 5) ./BC -d 50 -l 0.001 -M 2 ../datasets/BC_DFdata_train664_0.txt 664_0.txt ----- execute this command for the synthetic dataset BC_DFdata_train664_0.txt for seed value 0 and save the model parameters in a file 664_0(seed value).txt.
 Save the synthetic datasets in the blade_chest/datasets/ folder as BC_DFdata_train664_0.txt for dataset generated from the Distinguishing Features (DF) model for number of training pairs = 664(c = 1) and for seed value 0.

+6) For GNNRank, we need to extract the scores of items from the algorithm that are used for further ranking purpose.
+It is because, in our code, we need the scores explicitly to evaluate the prediction accuracy as well as the rmse values.
+Hence, there are slight changes in the original GNNRank/src/train.py file https://github.com/SherylHYX/GNNRank/tree/14c5b3e22ed4dc76639013580359809885b0d0fa .
+Find the updated file in the GNNRank/src/ folder here.